 - What you see as your future within investment banking

 - What about investment banking gets you excited

 While more generic responses like “I enjoy fast-paced environments” or “I like corporate finance” are not bad answers, they won’t make you stand out.
 Find your personal tie to investment banking — what makes you passionate about the job — and your response will be more impactful and memorable.

 >>MORE: Learn if a career in investment banking is right for you.

 3. Tell me about a company you admire or a recent deal you find interesting.

 Interviewers want to see that you speak the same language as them, so they may ask you about a company that you admire, a stock you personally have invested in, or a recent merger or acquisition that you find fascinating.

-You can mention a recent deal the investment bank you’re applying for has facilitated, for example, but make sure it is something you are actually interested in.
+You can mention a recent deal the bank you’re applying for has facilitated, but make sure it’s something you are actually interested in.
 Genuine answers are always better received, and this question gives you an opportunity to mention some side interests.

 For example, if you’re really into video games in your spare time, and a small game developer you enjoy has recently gone public, that can be a great topic to introduce!

 Explore the M&A process in depth with this free job simulation from Latham and Watkins.